 Stores closing in 2019: 9

-Lord & Taylor closed its iconic flagship store on New York's Fifth Ave. before the end of 2018, and the company planned to put several more of its department stores out of business this year.
+America's oldest department store company (dating back to 1826) closed its iconic flagship store on New York's Fifth Ave. before the end of 2018, and Lord & Taylor plans to put several more of its department stores out of business this year.

-The New York store had stood for more than 100 years and was the first to place animated displays in its store windows at Christmas time.
+The New York store had stood for more than a centurty and was the first to put animated displays in its store windows at Christmas time.
 The chain's other locations are mostly found in malls.

 Meanwhile, L&T is hoping its survival will come via a unique new partnership with Walmart: A Lord & Taylor site within Walmart's website will feature over 125 upscale brands.